 7. Celebrate Special Days Together

 The first year of a marriage prepares your relationship for the days ahead.
-Take this year seriously when it comes to celebrating special occasions.
-Your first date, your engagement anniversary, your spouse’s birthday – do something special for the two of you.
+Take this year seriously when it comes to celebrating special occasions. and milestones.
+Your first date, your engagement and wedding anniversaries, your spouse’s birthday – do something special for the two of you and create fond memories.
 A movie or a candle-light dinner at home works out just fine.
 These small celebrations will intensify your bond and light the spark of romance.

 You can also retain the spark of the first year of marriage by taking your partner out on a romantic date every now and then or surprising them with a gift.